-- Health Home services are paid on a per month per participant basis if a service was provided. - A face-to-face encounter needs to happen for the IHS rate to be paid.
-The IHS encounter rate is \$640.00 as of 1/1/2022.
+- Health Home services are paid on a per month, per client basis as long as a service was provided. - A face-to-face encounter needs to happen for the IHS rate to be paid.

-Tier One - (G9148) Initial engagement and Health Action Planning - Paid only once per participant.
+Tier One - (G9148) Initial engagement and Health Action Planning - Paid only once per client.

-- \$73.98 for Lead
+- \$23.91 for Lead

-- \$796.40 for CCOs
+- \$257.37 for CCOs

-- Includes: all outreach and engagement activities, face-to-face meeting with participant (in the home usually); completion of required/optional assessments; developing the Health Action Plan with participant centered goals and action steps to achieve the goals.
+- Includes all outreach and engagement activities, face-to-face meeting with client (in the home usually); completion of required/optional assessments; developing the Health Action Plan with client centered goals and action steps to achieve the goals.